Friday, July 26, 2019

 Apollo 11 presents viewers with some of the most beautiful clear images of the moon landing, of the lunar module in space and of the docking of the lunar and command modules.
 There are many images of Buzz Aldrin and not so many of Neil Armstrong who held the camera most of the time while on the moon's surface.

-To help viewers understand some of the more technical aspects of the voyage, animation of the orbital path around the Earth, the various burns to orient the spacecraft a certain way, the orbital path around the Moon and the separation and docking of the lunar module with the command module were created as well as the re-entry path were created.
-Other interesting features are a few recordings of the physical condition of the astronauts during the launch and during the descent to the moon's surface.
+To help viewers understand some of the more technical aspects of the voyage, animation of the orbital path around the Earth, the various burns to orient the spacecraft a certain way, the orbital path around the Moon and the separation and docking of the lunar module with the command module were created.
+An animation of the re-entry path was also created.
+Other interesting features include a few recordings of the physical condition of the astronauts during the launch and during the descent to the moon's surface.
 Interestingly during the launch Armstrong's heart rate was 110, while Buzz Aldrin's was a mere 88.

 For those old enough to remember watching the launch and who followed Apollo 11 throughout its mission, the film brings back so many memories and emotions; excitement and awe, along with the ever-present fear that something might go seriously wrong.
 Indeed, the film especially captures the moments of anxiety the various teams at Mission Control experienced.
 Their relief was palpable for example when communication was re-established every time the command module re-appeared on the side of the moon facing Earth or during the nine minutes of blackout during re-entry at the end of the voyage.
-And no film about any event in this era would be complete without the voice of Walter Cronkite Jr., news anchor for CBS Nightly News.
+And no film about any event in this era would be complete without the voice of Walter Cronkite Jr., news anchor for CBS Nightly News who brought it all to millions of people back on Earth.

 For those for whom the voyage of Apollo 11 was merely an event in history, this documentary is very much recommended.
 It might not have the thrills of modern movies and documentaries, but the complexity of the mission, the enormous number of people involved, the risks undertaken and the courage to do so, and the fact that for the first time in history man stepped onto another world far from Earth, make Apollo 11 an important record of that accomplishment.